 Taxonomic status of Perledovatus nothosomoides

-The combination of characters given in the above diagnosis allows to distinguish Perledovatus from any other Triassic neopterygian.
-In particular, the holotype and only known specimen of this species, strongly mismatch the morphology of the holotype and only specimen of the type species of Allolepidotus, A. rueppelli.
+The combination of characters given in the above diagnosis distinguishes Perledovatus from any other Triassic neopterygian.
+In particular, the morphology of the holotype and only known specimen of this species, is clearly different from the morphology of the holotype and only specimen of the type species of Allolepidotus, A. ruppelii.
 The two specimens are of comparable size, but their general body shape and proportions are noticeably different (Figs. 2–3).
 The relative position of the fins is very different in the two species (Figs. 5–6).
-The anal fin is approximately in the same position in A. rueppelli and P. nothosomoides (PreA/SL = 0,69 and 0,70, respectively).
-The dorsal fin is more posteriorly placed in A. rueppelli than in P. nothosomoides (PreD/SL = 0,60 and 0,56, respectively), while the opposite is true for the position of the pelvic fins (PreD/SL = 0,48 and 0,52, respectively).
-As a result, the distance between the dorsal and anal fins is larger in P. nothosomoides than in A. rueppelli, but the distance between the dorsal and pelvic fins is smaller in the first than in the second species (Fig. 6).
-More obviously, the head is much smaller and the body much shallower in A. rueppelli than in P. nothosomoides (HL/SL = 0,24 and 0,35, and BD/SL = 0,31 and 0,44, respectively).
+The anal fin is approximately in the same position in A. ruppelii and P. nothosomoides (PreA/SL = 0,69 and 0,70, respectively).
+The dorsal fin is more posteriorly placed in A. ruppelii than in P. nothosomoides (PreD/SL = 0,60 and 0,56, respectively), while the opposite is true for the position of the pelvic fins (PreD/SL = 0,48 and 0,52, respectively).
+As a result, the distance between the dorsal and anal fins is larger in P. nothosomoides than in A. ruppelii, but the distance between the dorsal and pelvic fins is smaller in the first than in the second species (Fig. 6).
+More obviously, the head is much smaller and the body much shallower in A. ruppelii than in P. nothosomoides (HL/SL = 0,24 and 0,35, and BD/SL = 0,31 and 0,44, respectively).
 Based on these data, and although the anatomical information is limited, we conclude that each of the two species should be treated as separate genera.

-Lombardo (2001) proposed that the small halecomorphs from the Kalkschieferzone at Ca’ del Frate are conspecific with P. nothosomoides and “S.” bellottii.
+Lombardo (2001) proposed that the small halecomorphs from the Kalkschieferzone at Besnasca/Ca’ del Frate are conspecific with P. nothosomoides and “S.” bellottii.
 However, as discussed above, the referral of the halecomorphs from the Kalkschieferzone to “S.” bellottii is doubtful and a comprehensive evaluation of these fishes is necessary to clarify their taxonomy.
 In agreement with Herzog (2003) the Kalkschieferzone species is regarded as Eoeugnathus bellottii.
 On the other hand, Perledovatus nothosomoides differs from E. megalepis and E. bellottii in several features.

 The pelvic fins are more anteriorly placed in P. nothosomoides than in E. megalepis individuals of comparable size or in the small E. bellottii specimen that could be measured for comparison.
 According to the measurements given by De Alessandri (1910) for the position of the pelvic fins in the holotype of “S.” bellottii, these fins are placed much more posterior than in any of the other specimens compared.
 However, according to De Alessandri’s illustration of the specimen, the insertion of the pelvic fins is not well preserved in the fossil and, thus, his measurement should be taken with caution.
 The pterygial formula of P. nothosomoides does not fit within the range of variation of E. megalepis (Herzog, 2003: table 4).
-The number of fin rays is uncertain for all these species, but the dorsal and anal fins are of equivalent size in P. nothosomoides (Deecke, 1889, this work), but the dorsal fin is larger than the anal fin in the species of Eoeugnathus (Lombardo 2001; Herzog 2003).
-Besides these features, P. nothosomoides differs from the species of Eoeugnathus in the presence of two extrascapular bones and the large dermopterotic that doubles the size of the parietal.
+The number of fin rays is uncertain for all these species, but the dorsal and anal fins are of equivalent size in P. nothosomoides (Deecke, 1889; this work), and the dorsal fin is larger than the anal fin in the species of Eoeugnathus (Lombardo 2001; Herzog 2003).
+Besides these features, P. nothosomoides differs from the species of Eoeugnathus in the presence of two extrascapular bones and the large dermopterotic that is at least double the size of the parietal.